Code-Slaughter/-Giant-Mayor-a-VR-Game-Demo/README.md

 # Giant Mayor VR Game

-- This Game is designed as final project for EPFL master course: CS-444 "Virtual Reality".
+- This Game is designed as the final project for EPFL master course: CS-444 "Virtual Reality".

 - Due to the file size limitation of github, I cannot upload the whole code files :(